krupalshah/Composer/README.md

 - `ProducingTask<Output>` if it takes no input but returns an output.
 - `TransformingTask<Input,Output>` if it takes an input and converts it into output.

-For example, consider a very straightforward scenario in which some independent data is to be fetched from remote data source via webservice, converted into csv format, written to a file, and an email is to triggered when all of this is done.<br/>
+Consider a very straightforward scenario in which some independent data is to be fetched from remote data source via webservice, converted into csv format, written to a file, and an email is to triggered when all of this is done.<br/>

 Given this information, a chain can be as written as below: